Do you want to rent YOUR property:

 The consequences of doing this wrong are severe and may even constitute a crime!

-I have been a practicing Arizona real estate attorney for more than twenty-five (25) years.
-I have been working on drafting a short-term rental agreement – that is legal – for the last five years.
+I have been a practicing Arizona real estate attorney for more than 30 years.
+I have been working on drafting a short-term rental agreement – that is legal – for the last four years.
 Until 2016, I had not drafted, seen, or even heard of a short-term rental agreement that complied with Arizona law.

 Why is it so hard?
 Because of the many variables!